codeschool/git-real/README.txt

 ...Why?

 Really, are you serious?
 It just says 'Happy Birthday!', there's nothing else it needs to say.
 It's a birthday cake; no alterior motives.

+...None that you know about...

+*stares*  Oh-kay.
+Yeah, I'm going to just let you talk.
+I'll just listen.

+Thank you.